alecthomas/entityx/README.md

 - [GTest](http://code.google.com/p/googletest/) (needed for testing only)

 **Note:** GTest is no longer installable directly through Homebrew.
 You can use [this formula](https://raw.github.com/mxcl/homebrew/2bf506e3d90254f81a669a0216f33b2f09589028/Library/Formula/gtest.rb) to install it manually.
+For Debian Linux, install libgtest-dev and then see /usr/share/doc/libgtest-dev/README.Debian.

 Once these dependencies are installed you should be able to build and install EntityX as follows.
 BUILD_TESTING is false by default.